ErrorTzy/writings/notes/Peter_seminar_mind/QuiningQualia.md

 **IP10 (the world-wide eugenics experiment)**
 : There is a substance phenol-thio-urea (PTU) that tastes bitter to 3/4 of the population, but tasteless for the other 1/4.
 If we only breed the 3/4 population, then PTU would be bitter; But if we only breed the 1/4 population, then PTU would be tasteless.
 Therefore, bitterness is not intrinsic to PTU.

 > What?
 Can't we just say people have different idiolects when they use the word "bitter"?
 So "bitter" used by 3/4 population refers to different (arguably disjunctive) physical properties to the 1/4 population.
+That said, maybe Dennett is saying "what PTU tastes like" is not intrinsic to PTU, but depends on who tastes this?
+But who would deny this?
+Isn't it obviously that what something tastes like is not intrinsic but relational?

 **Dennett's Remark**: This is the "heart of the case": if we allow this sense of "qualia", then which sense is the right concept of qualia?